Labbeti/SSLH/README.md

 **IMPORTANT NOTE: The implementation of Mean Teacher (MT), Deep Co-Training (DCT) and Pseudo-Labeling (PL) are present in this repository but not fully tested.**

-You can find a more stable version of MT and DCT at https://github.com/lcances/semi-supervised.
+You can find a more stable version of MT and DCT at https://github.com/Labbeti/semi-supervised.
 The datasets AudioSet and FSD50K are in beta testing.

-If you meet problems, you can contact me at
+If you meet problems to run experiments, you can contact me at `labbeti.pub@gmail.com`.

 ## Installation